More about Cloud Migration Strategy

 A Final Note

 Complex infrastructures require high levels of automation and orchestration in order to achieve secure and optimal data mobility, that supports secure, cost effective data migration, replication and synchronization across environments.
-NetApp provides these capabilities with Cloud Volumes ONTAP for AWS or Azure.
+NetApp provides these capabilities with Cloud Volumes ONTAP.